 To avoid attracting any nasty gnats in the first place, it’s best to bottom water your plants.
 Get a large flat tray, container, bathtub or sink with an inch of filtered or rain water.
 Place your plants into the water in only their nursery pots.
 Leave your plants for 15-20 minutes to soak up any water they might need.
 To avoid letting the soil get overly wet never leave your plants in water for longer than an hour.
 For a demonstration of how to bottom water your plants look for our reel on instagram at @pointless_plants.

 Buy houseplants that love dry soil

 Gnats are not attracted to dry soil.
 Gnats will only want to live and lay their eggs in soil that is wet or overly moist.
 It’s good to keep your plants on the drier side or only bring plants into your home that like dry soil.
-Houseplants like Sammy, Alex, Ian and Percy that like their soil to completely dry out before watering again will unlikely attract gnats.
+Houseplants like Sammy the snake plant (Sansevieria), Alex the Aloe Vera, Ian the Cast Iron (Aspidistra) and Percy the ponytail Palm (Beaucarnea Recurvata) like their soil to completely dry out before watering again will unlikely attract gnats.
 Only having plants in your home that like dry soil is an ideal way of keeping gnats away from your plant babies.

 Taking action when you discover gnats:

 One of the best things you can do when you first discover gnats living in the soil is to scoop out the first inch of potting soil from all your plants.
 There’s no need to re-pot the entire plant (unless you feel like it).
 The gnats will usually live and lay their eggs in the first inch of the soil because this is where the soil is usually very moist so removing just the first inch will do the trick.
 You can replace the first inch with fresh potting soil and sprinkle some cinnamon on top.
 The cinnamon acts as a natural fungicide to help keep the gnats from reappearing